waweruk/shawnmclean.github.io/_posts/2011-08-10-unobtrusive-jquery-validation-with-dynamic-content-in-asp-net-mvc.md

 date: 2011-08-10 04:16

 comments: true
-categories: [asp.net-mvc, asp.net-mvc-3, HTML &amp; CSS, html5, Javascript, jQuery]
+categories: [.NET, ASP.NET-MVC, Javascript, jQuery]
 ---
 I wanted to have a dynamic form that had hiding/showing input elements, and still contained validation that was extended from my data annotated models.
 I followed xhalent's blog post <a href="http://xhalent.wordpress.com/2011/01/24/applying-unobtrusive-validation-to-dynamic-content/">here</a>, but ended up wasting alot of time.
 Apparently his method supports changing validation rules at run-time.